 Permanent residency in Malaysia

-Expats wishing to work and live in the country permanently can apply for residency in Malaysia if they fit into one of the following categories:
+Expats wishing to work and live in the country permanently can apply for residency in Malaysia.
+Permanent residency applications fall into one of several categories:

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.